mike-ward/mike-ward.github.io/_posts/2008-11-04-sara-ford-on-deep-fried-bytes.md

 ---
 layout: post
-title:  Sara Ford on Deep Fried Bytes
+title: 'Sara Ford on Deep Fried Bytes'
 ---
 A friend of mine turned me on to the cool and casual programmer podcast [Deep Fried Bytes](http://deepfriedbytes.com/) recently.
 I like the format and their guests seem to enjoy the it as well.
 In episode 15, Keith and Woody interview Sara Ford of Microsoft fame.
 She publishes a [blog with daily tips](http://blogs.msdn.com/saraford/) about Microsoft Visual Studio.
 She also recently posted a collection of these tips in her new Microsoft Press book “Microsoft Visual Studio Tips.”
 I cross link the better tips in my regular Friday Links series.